View Contact Info

 How to Reach Us

 The residents of Newburyport voted to adopt the Community Preservation Act (CPA) on November 5, 2002.
 This program creates a 2% surcharge on real estate taxes for all property owners, with exemptions for the first $100,000 of residential property value and property owned by any person who qualifies for low income housing.
-The Commonwealth provides matching funds in October, which has resulted in the additional annual receipts of between thirty to one hundred percent local revenue.
+The Commonwealth provides matching funds in October, which has resulted in past additional annual receipts of between twenty-six to one hundred percent of local revenue.

 Applicants seeking affordable housing funds must first attend a Newburyport Affordable Housing Trust meeting to review and discuss the application.
 This review must occur prior to the grant deadline and a letter from the Trust must accompany your application.